kalvn/Shaarli-Material/README.md

 ## Download
-To download this theme, [visit this page](https://github.com/kalvn/Shaarli-Material/releases) and choose the version matching the version of your Shaarli installation.
+To download this theme, [visit this page](https://github.com/kalvn/Shaarli-Material/releases) and choose the most recent version matching the version of your Shaarli installation.
 Both use the same notation.

+Versions suffixed by `-patch.x` include some bugfix so take those preferentially if they exist for the version that fits your Shaarli installation.

 ## Installation